TL;DR

 - Standard GPU telemetry — DCGM exporter for SM occupancy, memory pressure, NVLink utilisation.

-On Yobibyte the same metrics surface in the workspace dashboard without additional instrumentation; on self-hosted Triton, scrape `nv_inference_request_duration_us` alongside per-frame encode timing emitted from the SAM 2 wrapper.
+Tip: On Yobibyte the same metrics surface in the workspace dashboard without additional instrumentation; on self-hosted Triton, scrape

-Cost and FinOps#
+Cost and FinOps

 Most SAM 2 cost comes from accelerator-hours; the model weights and the SA-V dataset are free.
 The ranges below are Yobitel NeoCloud on-demand reference prices for common SAM 2 deployment SKUs; reserved pricing is materially lower at 12+ month commitment.
 All figures USD; treat as planning anchors.